 We’d love to hear from you, let us know what you’ve been up to recently!
-Just fill out the registration form or email firstname.lastname@example.org with your story.
+Just email firstname.lastname@example.org with your story.
 We'll send you your Alumni membership card, and if you want us to we will then send you occasional newsletters or emails to let you know what is going on at LMC.

 I hope to complete my Level 2 course at college and then start my Apprenticeship with BAE in September this year.